MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/ie-mode/index.md

    IE mode badge in the address bar
 :::image-end:::

-IE mode is currently available on Windows 10 Version 1903 \(May 2019 Update\), but is coming soon to all supported Windows platforms.
+IE mode is available on Windows 10 Version 1903 \(May 2019 Update\), but is coming to all supported Windows platforms.

 ## Open the DevTools on a tab in IE mode